 Reusing plastic in the garden

 Taking good care of existing plastic is a good way to ensure you don’t have to keep buying it, because you can reuse it for several years.
-Use plant pots again and again for new seedlings, cuttings and plants, or donate them to friends, neighbours and charities.
+Use plant pots again and again for new seedlings, cuttings and plants, or donate them to friends, neighbours or charities.
 Schools, allotment societies or gardening clubs may welcome extra pots.
 Take good care of your propagator trays and lids, using tape to fix any cracks in them rather than replacing them straight away.
 Keep your garden tools in good condition by cleaning and oiling them regularly, as necessary, and don’t leave them outside where they’ll develop rust.
-Reuse compost bags to store compost or leaves to make leaf mould, use plastic bottles to store liquid food or make a compost scoop.
+Reuse compost bags to store compost, turn leaves into leaf mould and use plastic bottles to store liquid food or make a compost scoop.

 Check online or call to see if your council recycles plant pots.
-They are rarely taken in household collection schemes but some larger recycling centres do take them.
+They are rarely taken in household collection schemes but some larger recycling centres will accept them.
 It’s worth calling your local garden centre or nursery to see if they offer a pot recycling or reusing scheme.
 If they don’t, ask them to consider introducing one.

 Recycling only works if you buy recycled products.
 You can buy a number of products made using recycled plastic, including plant labels, water butts, seed trays, clothes pegs and heated propagators.
 Search online or ask retailers to give you more information before buying a product.